Réseau de transport de la Capitale: Future projects

 A study concluded in March 2003, stated the introduction of light rail transit services would be feasible for the entire area.
 In March 2018, a $3 billion proposal for a combination of tramways (the Quebec City Tramway), an electric trambus and reserved bus lanes was announced.

 In November 2019, the Réseau de transport de la Capitale announced that it is planning to open the city's first BRT line along Boulevard Charest by 2026, utilizing a fleet of bi-articulated electric buses.
-Quebec City is the first and only in North American city to make such an announcement.